davidmoten/jax-maven-plugin/README.md

 </plugin>
 ```

-A fully worked example that generates `hashCode`, `equals` and `toString` methods in generated classes is in [xjc-maven-plugin-tests](xjc-maven-plugin-test/pom.xml).
+A fully worked example that generates `hashCode`, `equals` and `toString` methods in generated classes is in [jax-maven-plugin-tests](jax-maven-plugin-test/pom.xml).

 A big thank you to @Glebcher601 for contributing extension support!

 ## Update the JAXB version used
-For project maintainers, to use a new version of *jaxb-xjc* just update the `glassfish.jaxb.version` in the root pom.xml.
+For project maintainers, to use a new version of *jaxb* just update the `glassfish.jaxb.version` in the root pom.xml.